Picatinny Arsenal Civilian Career Opportunities

 Picatinny's grounds offer excellent recreational facilities, including the Forge Fitness Center, tennis courts, softball diamonds, soccer fields, 18-hole golf course, fishing lakes, swimming pool, water park and fitness center.
 Leagues for basketball, volleyball, softball, soccer, bowling, golf and flag football draw many employees into exciting off-duty competitions.
 Employee/Family friendly workplace programs are also in place, including flexi-time and flexi-place.
 A childcare facility is on premises.

-Please select the links to the left to answer your questions about working at Picatinny and living in the surrounding area.
+Please select the links to the right to answer your questions about working at Picatinny and living in the surrounding area.

 Current Job Openings